microsoft/azure-oracle/Peoplesoft/README.md

 1. Application Subnet - Used for application and process scheduler VMs.
 Includes and NSG for SSH access from the Bastion subnet to VMs on this subnet.
 This subnet does not accept any connections directly from hosts on the Internet.
 1. Bastion Subnet - Used for the Bastion VM.
 Includes an NSG for SSH access to all the VMs on this subnet from the Internet.
 1. Webserver Subnet -
 1. Elastic Search Subnet -
 1. Client Subnet -
 1. GatewaySubnet - Used for connectivity to the OCI network using ExpressRoute.
-The name of this subnet can not be changed.
+The name of this subnet can not be changed and depending on your Azure configuration, may already exist.

 ## Load Balancer
 One load balancer is created with one frontend IP address configuration with an Public IP address.
 Four corresponding backend pools are created and the ports open on each of these pool is configurable in the main.tf.
 By default, the "Standard" SKU level is used.